 How to consolidate super accounts

-You can start by reviewing super accounts to decide which one is best for you.
+You can start by reviewing super funds to decide which one is best for you.
 It might be one that you are already a member of, or it could be a completely new one.

 Insurance - What insurances do you have with your super accounts?
 Which policies do you want to keep?
 And if you’re looking at new super funds, which offers the best insurance options and costs for you?